Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 }
 ```

-If IMS is unable to ssh to a node the output may look something like:
+If IMS is unable to SSH to a node the output may look something like:

 ```text
 {